 4. Mouse Accuracy

-The sensor of any gaming mice is very important as the accuracy comes from the mouse’s sensors.
+The sensor of any gaming mice is critical as the accuracy comes from the mouse’s sensors.
 All of these mice have optical sensors in them, which make sure that they are incredibly accurate.
 There is a minute difference when you want to track each of these mice.
 This difference is so tiny which is hardly noticeable.

 In this age of 2021, the mice are so advanced that the sensors have a remarkable ability towards accuracy.
 If you want to have a gaming mouse with specific features and sensors, you should research them.
 For this purpose, you can search about the websites and videos that can provide information about mice you want to find as the sensor and quality are highly marketed.
-At this price point, sensors for mice are highly tuned no matter the mouse.
+At this price point, sensors for mice have been highly tuned no matter the mouse.

 Are lighter mice better for FPS?

 The weight of the mouse is so essential for your gaming.
 If you have a heavy gaming mouse, you may face difficulty accelerating or decelerating it and are more accurate with higher sensitivity.
 While you operate a lighter device, it will be faster and easier to handle and be more accurate towards lower sensitivity.

 How long should a wireless mouse last?